infovpcs/odoo18_mcp_project/README.md

    - Code agent: 30 polling attempts with 3-second intervals
    - Documentation retrieval: 10 polling attempts with 2-second intervals
    - Export/import operations: 15 polling attempts with 2-second intervals
+5. **Intelligent Timeout Calculation**: Timeout values are automatically calculated based on query complexity:
+   - Simple queries: 60 seconds
+   - Medium complexity: 120-180 seconds
+   - High complexity: 180-300 seconds
+6. **Optimized Polling Intervals**: Polling intervals are optimized for different tool types:
+   - Advanced search: 3-second intervals (more complex queries)
+   - Code agent: 3-second intervals (complex code generation)
+   - Documentation retrieval: 2-second intervals (medium complexity)
+   - Export/import operations: 2-second intervals (medium complexity)
-5. **Progress Indicators**: While polling, the client shows progress indicators to provide feedback to the user
+7. **Progress Indicators**: While polling, the client shows progress indicators to provide feedback to the user
-6. **Timeout Handling**: If the server doesn't respond within a specified timeout, the client shows an error message
+8. **Enhanced Timeout Handling**: If the server doesn't respond within a specified timeout, the client shows a detailed error message with troubleshooting suggestions
-7. **Fallback Messages**: If polling completes without receiving data, the client shows a helpful message
+9. **Improved Fallback Messages**: If polling completes without receiving data, the client shows a helpful message with specific suggestions based on the tool type
-8. **Error Recovery**: The client can recover from certain error conditions and continue polling
+10. **Enhanced Error Recovery**: The client can recover from network errors, timeouts, and other issues to continue polling
+11. **Detailed Logging**: Comprehensive logging for debugging polling issues

 This mechanism ensures that the client can handle operations that take a long time to complete, such as complex searches or code generation, while providing a responsive user experience.